Help us defeat Putin’s war propaganda and censorship in Russia

 I first set up a VPN server for personal use back in 2018, when Russian censorship authority Roskomnadzor began its unsuccessful attempts to block Telegram messenger.
 I also gave out a few access keys to my friends and family to stay in touch with them.
 Nowadays more and more people from those who stayed in Russia have turned to me for help.
 I gave out a few dozen more access keys and realized that this help needs to be scaled.

 Window to Europe, a free VPN based on Dutch data centers for those who stay in Russia and who care.

 Users pass a simple registration on the site, then they get an email with an access key and instructions.
 Using my VPN allows to avoid any Russian government blocking and censorship.
 Window to Europe allows users to freely and securely communicate, receive and share independent information.

 I paid for the server power required for the first 500 access keys myself.
 Renting additional servers depends on your support.
-You can donate to the project in any convenient way:
+Donate to the project using cryptocurrencies: